exosite-labs/cocoaonep/README.md

     pod "CocoaOneP"

-## Author

-Michael Conrad Tadpol Tilstra, miketilstra@exosite.com

 ## License

-CocoaOneP is available under the MIT license.
+License is BSD, Copyright 2014, Exosite LLC.
 See the LICENSE file for more info.